open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/highavail/topics/g-restoring-master-mirroring-after-a-recovery.html.md

 You can restore the primary and standby master instances on the original hosts.
 This process swaps the roles of the primary and standby master hosts, and it should be performed only if you strongly prefer to run the master instances on the same hosts they occupied prior to the recovery scenario.

-**Important:** Restoring the primary and standby master instances to their original hosts is not an online operation.
+> **Important** Restoring the primary and standby master instances to their original hosts is not an online operation.
 The master host must be stopped to perform the operation.

 For information about the Greenplum Database utilities, see the *Greenplum Database Utility Guide*.